 Big business can be a complicated business.
-For enterprise fleets, 2021 served as a potent reminder of that.
+For enterprise fleets, the last few years have served as a potent reminder of that.
 Increased demand created a backlog of goods at the largest U.S. ports.
-A lack of personnel to move freight further complicated matters.
-Especially a shortage of truck drivers that stands at 80,000, according to the American Trucking Associations (ATA).
+And a lack of personnel to move freight further complicated matters.
+Especially a shortage of truck drivers that stands at 78,000, according to the American Trucking Associations (ATA).

 The larger your business becomes, the easier it is to lose sight of the small-business mindset that brought your first taste of success.
-And yet in today’s competitive environment, the steps you took in your company’s earliest days can still work.
+And yet the steps you took in your company’s earliest days can still work.

-Some enterprise fleets, such as PS Logistics, are rediscovering the wisdom of “thinking small to go big.”
-Along the way, they’re becoming more strategic.
-Emphasizing the personal.
-Tightening their focus.
+Enterprise fleets like PS Logistics are rediscovering the wisdom of “thinking small to go big.”
+Along the way, they’re becoming more strategic, emphasizing the personal, and tightening their focus.
 By following the tips below, you can too.

 1. Establish a “small village” culture

 With 3,700 employees across 13 companies, PS Logistics has been described as “a bustling city” with organized neighborhoods that allow for personalization at scale.
 As big as PS Logistics has become, the company has maintained its neighborhood feel.
-A quality that has strengthened work relationships and enhanced driver satisfaction.
+It’s a quality that has strengthened work relationships and enhanced driver satisfaction.

 “Maintaining a small village culture has been a major focus at PS Logistics as we have grown and tried to maintain a sense of what made us attractive when we were smaller,” says Kim Daigle, VP of Human Resources at PS Logistics, based in Ensley, Alabama.